 After students have shared out all of their different methods, give students toothpicks and the-Toothpick Squares Handout (pg.
-6).
+5).
 Invite them to build and draw the two by two and four by four toothpick squares that come before and after the three by three in the pattern.
 Have them sketch and color code a picture of the method they used.
 Then ask the students to work with their group and consider three additional questions.
+Have students record their work for these questions on a poster.